Core Scrum Framework

 The figure below illustrates most of the Scrum activities and artifacts and how they fit together.
 Key elements of the diagram are discussed in the sections that follow.

-The activity of creating and refining the product backlog items, estimating them, refining them, and prioritizing them is often known as grooming.
+The activity of creating and refining the product backlog items, estimating them, refining them, and prioritizing them is often known as grooming (also referred to as refinement).
 For comprehensive training in agile estimating and planning, we recommend the course, Agile Estimating and Planning.

-Every sprint begins with sprint planning.
+Sprint planning is the first activity in every sprint.
 During sprint planning, the team and product owner agree on a sprint goal.
 The team then selects a subset of high-priority items from the product backlog that can be completed during one sprint, assuming the team works at a sustainable pace.
 This subset of work is captured in the sprint backlog.
-For more details on sprint planning and how teams select a sprint backlog, see Chapter 19.
+For more details on sprint planning and how teams select a sprint backlog, see Sprint Planning: Chapter 19.

-Every day of the sprint, the development team meets for a 15-minute daily scrum, where team members share with each other what they did yesterday, what they will do today, and any obstacles they are facing.
-This meeting is also called a daily stand-up, because team members are encouraged to stand to keep the meeting brief.
+The daily scrum is a short 15-minute meeting of the development team.
+In each daily scrum the team members share with each other what they accomplished yesterday, what they are planning to do today, and any obstacles they are facing.
+This meeting is frequently referred to as the daily stand-up, because of the common practice of team members standing up to keep the meeting brief.